melontini/bootloader-unlock-wall-of-shame/README.md

 In theory, if available, you could use full-OTA packages to change your phone's firmware region and use the deep testing app directly, but I can't verify that this works (please, correct me if I'm wrong).
 Guide: [xdaforums.com](https://xdaforums.com/t/change-region-via-full-ota.4535659/)

 As for China and India...
 Seeing how easily Realme dropped the ball on their global users, I personally would be worried about their future plans.

-For now you can use any of the guides here [c.realme.com](https://c.realme.com/in/post-details/1248075024070344704) (They're just copy-pasting the same info since the unlock process hasn't changed much).
-Your applications may take up to 10 days to be approved.

-If you need Deep Testing, try this: [xdaforums.com](https://xdaforums.com/t/unlock-bootloader-help.4425415/post-86777721).
+For now, you'll have to find and follow device-specific instructions at [c.realme.com](https://c.realme.com/in/).
+The process is pretty much the same for most phones, but newer models may require a HeyTap account.

 ### Xiaomi/Redmi/POCO